MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 ### How do I find out what SCID, session template, and sandbox to use?

 This information can be found on Partner Center for your title.
-If you do not yet have access to Partner Center, contact your developer account manager, who can assist in getting the information for you.

 ### Is there an example of a request body that I can compare my own to?